 Get a handle on your biggest budget line item by tackling this list.
 (The good news: None of these best practices require any additional monetary spend.)

-You can find benchmarks for your team size, industry or region in our new e-book, Legal Operations Health Check: Benchmarking Survey and Practical Tips.
+You can find benchmarks for your team size, industry or region in our ebook, Legal Operations Health Check: Benchmarking Survey and Practical Tips.

 For extra help with your budget, download Ten Steps to a Smarter Legal Budget, a white paper that comes with a Legal Budget template – so you don’t need to start with a blank spreadsheet.